Menu

 Grapes

 Adelaide is surrounded by some of Australia's best wine regions: the Barossa Valley, McLaren Vale, Clare Valley, and Adelaide Hills.
 Table grapes grow just as well in backyards across the city.
+A grapevine over a pergola provides shade in summer and lets light through in winter after the leaves drop.

 Pomegranate trees are perfectly suited to Adelaide's climate.
 They need hot, dry summers to ripen fruit, and they tolerate cold winters (down to minus 10 degrees once established).
 The fruit ripens from March to May in Adelaide.
+Pomegranates are deciduous, so they drop their leaves in winter and produce a burst of brilliant orange flowers in late spring.

 Artichokes

 Imperial Star and Green Globe are the most common varieties at Adelaide nurseries.
 Violetta di Chioggia has beautiful purple-tinged buds and good flavour.
+Divide established plants every 3 to 4 years to maintain vigour, replanting the healthiest divisions.

 Other Mediterranean Crops for Adelaide